-Exclusive: Wells Fargo planned to disclose auto insurance issues during customer refunds - executive
+Exclusive: Wells Fargo planned to eventually tell public about auto insurance problems - executive

 "The problem with disclosing to the marketplace today or several months ago is customers start calling and asking when they're going to get their money," he said.

-Wells, the third-largest U.S. bank, has been embroiled in a scandal since last September over sales abuses across its branches that affected as many as 2.1 million customers, and faced questions over whether its disclosures were timely or adequate.
+Wells, the third-largest U.S. bank, has been embroiled in a scandal since last September in which thousands of branch employees created as many as 2.1 million phony deposit and credit-card accounts in customers' names without their permission over a period of several years.

-It began publicly addressing problems with insurance sales in the auto lending business, which affected more than 800,000 customers, in response to a report in The New York Times on Thursday.
+The bank has faced questions from investors over whether its disclosures about sales abuses were timely or adequate, and whether problems extended beyond its retail bank.

+Since that time, lawmakers have released information suggesting small business and brokerage customers may have had phantom accounts opened in their names, and Prudential Financial Inc (PRU.N) cut ties with Wells over accusations that bankers were improperly enrolling customers in its insurance policies without their knowledge.

 In a statement on Friday, New York City Comptroller Scott Stringer, who controls funds that hold Wells Fargo stock, demanded better disclosures about the auto insurance problems and called for a new independent chairman of the board.